Project life cycle - definition

-In general, a project management life cycle allows the company to create a reliable and repeatable plan of work for a wide scope of operations for different team members.
+In general, a project management life cycle allows the company to create a reliable and repeatable plan of work for a broad project scope for different team members.
 It also includes all the crucial elements present in the IT projects.
 In other words, if the company follows project life cycle steps to the letter, the chances of a project being successful are growing exponentially - and so is the satisfaction of team members.

 Additionally, a project life cycle also has a significant impact on the key indicators in the IT industry.
 When phases of the project are managed properly, they can drastically improve utilization rate and accuracy of all the estimation, resulting in greater profits.

 However, improving a project life cycle is also appealing for the various managers in the industry, including:

 - CEO, who can monitor critical indicators (i.e., capacity demand and profitability), as well as projects themselves with project life cycle,

 - COO, who can use a project life cycle to manage people from different departments, as well as their relations and communication,